Borgerod/ProSpector/README.md

        - [ ] Refine Extractor in proff.py
        - [ ] Refine Extractor in 1881.py

+   Backend-Server:
+   - [ ] add Exeption handling for more precise exceptions, irt. signup-errors (all types of signup-errors are returned as 500 "Internal server error" )
+   - [ ] reorganize fast_api_server; remove all the unnessasary folders.
+   - [ ] re-Enable send EMAIL functionality

    Frontend:
-   - [ ] Add copy function to the call list table
+   - [?]
+Add copy function to the call list table
-   - [ ] add phone_verification to your app
+   - [X] add phone_verification to your app
+   - [ ] Implement the specific Exception handling from "todo: Backend-Server"

    bugs:
-   - [1] : Prospects with "Usikker" seems to have the wrong org_num
+   - [1] :
    - [2] :